scosman/betakit/README.md

     cp app/views/beta_mailer/invite_mail_development.html.erb app/views/beta_mailer/invite_mail_production.html.erb

 Now edit the file app/views/beta_mailer/invite_mail_production.html.erb to make an awesome message to welcome new users.
 Open it in a browser to preview the html.
-Don't forget to leave `<%= @inviteCode %>` and `<%= @user.email %>`, these will be replaced with the user's invite code and email respectivly.
+Don't forget to leave `<%= @inviteCode %>` and `<%= @user.email %>`, these will be replaced with the user's invite code and email respectively.

 When you are done, deploy the template: